Hornets pull away, beat Nets 111-95 for first 3-0 start - WHIZ News

-LaMelo Ball had 18 points, six rebounds and five assists for the Hornets, but it was their backups who led them in a dominant final quarter.
-Cody Martin had eight of his 12 in the final 12 minutes.
+Ball had 18 points, six rebounds and five assists, but it was the Hornets’ backups who led them in a dominant final quarter.
+Cody Martin scored eight of his 12 in the final 12 minutes.

-Before that, it was another night for Bridges, who had his second 30-point outing in the first three games and finished a point shy of his career high.
+Before that, it was another big night for Bridges, who had his second straight 30-point outing and finished a point shy of his career high.

 Kevin Durant scored 38 points for the Nets, who fell to 1-2.
 James Harden had 15 points, eight assists and seven rebounds for Brooklyn.